On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Examples for the Tightness of our Results

 Next, we consider \Cref{rem:rankb} in which we claim that the bounds on $n$ and $m$ in \Cref{thm1} are tight as the Pareto rule is rank-based for small values of $n$ and $m$.
-We prove this statement in the sequel.
+We prove this statement subsequently.

+\begin{proposition} The Pareto rule is rank-based, Pareto-optimal, and strategyproof if $m\leq 3$, or if $m\leq 4$ and $n\leq 2$. \end{proposition} \begin{proof} The Pareto rule is known to satisfy Pareto-optimality and strategyproofness, regardless of the number of alternatives or voters \shortcite<see, e.g.,>{BSS19a}.
+Hence, it only remains to show that it also satisfies rank-basedness under the restrictions on $n$ and $m$, for which we use a case distinction.